hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 The first term in the gain equation is obtained from changes in wire delay.
 The gain is calculated for each pin based on its slack, which we obtain from the previous STA.
-We place a higher score on delay improvements for pins with negative slack.
+We place a higher score on delay reductions for pins with negative slack.
 To achieve this, we introduced a weighting function, shown in the right figure.
-This function discounts delay improvements for pins with large positive slack.
+This function discounts delay reductions for pins with large positive slack.
-As the refinement converges towards maximizing total gain, it reinforces the reduction of wire delay to critical pins.
+As the refinement keeps improving total gain, it reinforces the reduction of wire delay to critical pins.
-A key challenge is estimating wire delay changes accurately in the early stages.
+A key challenge here is estimating wire delay changes accurately in the early stages.
 This is because we can't predict detours induced by routing congestion or layer assignments.
 We estimated delay changes by modeling the topology as a pi-model and using Elmore delay.
-We estimate wire delay changes using differences before and after perturbation.
+We estimate wire delay changes using Elmore delay differences before and after perturbation.
-For Elmore delay calculations, we use the resistance and capacitance per unit length of Metal 3.
+For delay calculations, we use the resistance and capacitance per unit length of Metal 3.

 ![20240909-152207]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152207.png){: .align-center}

 The second term in the Gain equation represents the change in cell delay.
 Cell delay is affected by net topology perturbation because it's influenced by load capacitance.
-Predicting cell delay is crucial as cell delay impacts all connected pins.
+Predicting cell delay is crucial as the cell delay impacts all connected pins.
 We assumed that wire capacitance is proportional to the wire length of the net topology.
 The capacitance before perturbation, C_WL, is obtained from the previous parasitic estimation.
 We can calculate the change in cell delay using the NLDM cell library.
-This term prevents excessive increases in wirelength.
+As a result, This cell delay term prevents excessive increases in wirelength.
-As a result, it helps reduce power consumption and routing congestion.

 ![20240909-152215]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152215.png){: .align-center}